 “The intent was ‘Let’s just get it into Ops.
 Let’s get it to these 165 people and go from there,’” said Trevor.
 “But as soon as we started doing the implementation, everyone started to hear about it and wanted to do it.”

-Trevor worked with a PI Certified Partner, to roll out the PI Behavioral Assessment first as part of the operations department’s hiring process, then across the rest of the organization.
+Trevor worked with their PI Certified Partner, to roll out the PI Behavioral Assessment first as part of the operations department’s hiring process, then across the rest of the organization.
 Prior to bringing candidates in or extending a job offer, they’re given the behavioral assessment—and, more recently, the PI Cognitive Assessment as well.

 “We’ve been hiring exclusively from the behavioral assessment for almost a year, and now our sister companies are starting to use it as well,” said Trevor.
 “Since we added the cognitive assessment, attrition has become even lower with new hires and performance has gotten even better, obviously, because it’s a great predictor of quality talent.”